 - For use within the IWF Hashing Tool to assess, classify and hash images from the Child Abuse Image Database (CAID) to prevent onward distribution of the imagery; and

 - For use in training IWF’s Classifiers which are technological solutions that use machine-learning to effectively identify previously unseen child sexual abuse imagery based on ingestion of quality-assured image sets.

 The IWF will retain images for no longer than 2 years.
-This period is subject to review by both parties every 2 years, to ensure the length of retention remains appropriate and proportionate in relation to performance of IWF’s role.
+This period is subject to review by both parties as appropriate, to ensure the length of retention remains appropriate and proportionate in relation to performance of IWF’s role.

 Copying of photographs or pseudo-photographs must be the minimum to achieve the objective and be appropriate: Investigation should not involve making more images, or more copies of each image, than is needed in all the circumstances: an individual reporting an image seen on a site, for example, does not need to examine the rest of the site or similar sites.
 What is necessary will depend, amongst other things, on the purpose.
 For example, where the intent is simply to report an internet site to establish whether illegal material truly is present, relatively little is necessary, and doing more should be avoided.
 Where, on the other hand, there is a need to store very transitory data in order to report apparently illegal material, more extensive action is likely to be justified.

 A responsible person, acting in a legitimate professional capacity to secure evidence, may, as part of the preparation of a report on suspect images, take reasonable steps to preserve that data relevant to the discovery, including disc images, audit and log files, archives, mailboxes and the like.
 What is reasonable will depend on all the circumstances including the nature of the communications medium concerned.
 Where the action is proportionate and necessary it will not be in the public interest to prosecute.